PeakIndicators/Getting-Started-On-Azure-ML/Documents/Monitor-Data-Drift.md

 In this tutorial we provide some jupyter notebook templates that you can run (more detail in: [Jupyter Lab notebook templates](../labs)).

-If you have not already done so, create a [compute instance](../Documents/Create-Compute-Instance.md) and ensure you have [cloned the notebooks](../Documents/Clone-and-Run-a-Notebook.md) required for this exercise.
+If you have not already done so, create a [Compute Instance](../Documents/Create-Compute-Instance.md) and ensure you have [Cloned the notebooks](../Documents/Clone-and-Run-a-Notebook.md) required for this exercise.

 ### Open Jupyter